mongodb-industry-solutions/Risk-assessor/README.md

 ## Summary

-This demo showcases how to assess business loan risks using MongoDB's multimodal capabilities and GenAI, leveraging a tech stack that includes Node.js, Python, MongoDB Atlas, Docker, Google Maps API, and Fireworks.ai.
+This demo showcases how to assess business loan risks using MongoDB's multimodal capabilities and GenAI, leveraging a tech stack that includes Node.js, Python, MongoDB Atlas, Docker, Google Maps API, and Fireworks.AI.

 In the previous sections, we explored how to: